hoytnix/aw-crud/README.md

 ### Installation

-Create project from the aw-crud.git repo template.
+Create project from the "Aw, CRUD!?"
+GitHub repo.

 You'll be prompted to enter values.
 Then it'll create your Python package in the current working directory, based on those values.

 ```$ cookiecutter gh:hoytnix/aw-crud```